AdobeDocs/experience-platform.en/help/data-science-workspace/access-features-dsw.md

 - *Models* provides tools used to create, publish, and store advanced machine learning recipes and models.
 - *Services* contains both Adobe-provided services such as [Intelligent Services](../intelligent-services/home.md) and any custom external services you created with Data Science Workspace.

-The following table outlines some of the key differences for Foundation and Intelligence Pack:
+The following table outlines some of the key differences for Data Science Workspace with and without the Intelligence Pack:

 <table>
     <th></th>